-- (a) When an umpire is struck by the ball while it is in play. - (b) When the ball, having been kicked, is touched while still in transit. - (c) When the ball is caught directly from a kick of another player who is not ten yards distant. - (d) When a player who has taken a mark or been given a free kick attempts to run, handball, or kick otherwise than over his mark. - (e) When the field umpire under Law 18 (i) cancels a free kick.
+- (a) When an umpire is struck by the ball while it is in play.
+(Note: This would also apply to a trainer on his way to attend, or attending an injured player.) - (b) When the ball, having been kicked, is touched while still in transit. - (c) When the ball is caught directly from a kick of another player less than ten yards distant. - (d) When a player who has taken a mark or been given a free kick attempts to run, handball, or kick otherwise than over his mark. - (e) When the field umpire under Law 18 (f) cancels a free kick.

-23. UMPIRES.
+23. UMPIRES

 - (a) The controlling body shall appoint for each match a field umpire, two boundary and two goal umpires.
-The field umpire shall have full control of the play, and shall award penalties in accordance with the Laws. - (b) In matches played without boundary umpires the duties assigned to them by these Laws shall be carried out by the field umpire. - (c) When any umpire, before or during the progress of the game, becomes incapable, through sickness or accident, of performing his duties, a substitute shall be chosen, according to arrangements made by the controlling body. - (d) The field umpire shall, prior to the commencement of play, and may at any time before the conclusion of the match, examine the boots, hands and surgical appliances and guards of players, and no player shall be permitted to play or continue to play in a match until he has complied with the provisions of Law 4.
+The field umpire shall have full control of the play, and shall award penalties in accordance with the Laws. - (b) In matches played without boundary umpires the duties assigned to them by these Laws shall be carried out by the field umpire. - (c) When any umpire, before or during the progress of the game, becomes incapable, through sickness or accident, of performing his duties, a substitute shall be chosen, according to arrangements made by the controlling body. - (d) In order that the field umpire may detect any infringement of Law 4, he shall, prior to the commencement of play, and may, at any time before the conclusion of the match, examine the boots, hands, and surgical appliances and guards of players.

-24. TIME AND PROVISIONS RELATING THERETO.
+24. TIME AND PROVISIONS RELATING THERETO

 - (a) All matches shall be four quarters each of 25 minutes playing time.
 The controlling body may, in an emergency, reduce such time. - (b) The time allowed between the first and second quarters shall be sufficient to permit teams to change ends, but shall not exceed three minutes.
-At half-time the players may leave the playing ground for not more than 15 minutes, but the game must recommence not later than 20 minutes after the end of the second quarter; the timekeepers to notify the field umpire by sounding the bell when that time has elapsed. - (c) Between the third and fourth quarters there shall be an interval of not more than 5 minutes. - (d) The timekeepers shall indicate the end of each quarter by sounding the bell, and play shall cease when the field umpire, who is the sole judge of the first sound of the bell, signifies that he has heard it by blowing his whistle and holding up both hands (subject to the provisions of Rule 18 (k).
+At half-time the players may leave the playing ground for not more than 15 minutes, but the match must recommence not later than 20 minutes after the end of the second quarter; the timekeepers to notify the field umpire by sounding the bell when that time has elapsed. - (c) Between the third and fourth quarters there shall be an interval of not more than 5 minutes. - (d) The timekeepers shall indicate the end of each quarter by sounding the bell, and play shall cease when the field umpire, who is the sole judge of the first sound of the bell, signifies that he has heard it by blowing his whistle and holding up both hands (subject to the provisions of Rule 18 (h).

-25. TIMEKEEPERS.
+25. TIMEKEEPERS